 This is BYD’s second e-bus order from Germany, having already handed over 22 vehicles to public transport operators in Gelsenkirchen and Bochum in October 2020.
 These vehicles ordered in 2019 are from the previous BYD generation.

-The Chinese company has an electric bus plant in Hungary and most of its European markets are served from the plant in Komárom.
-In December the company announced that it is planning to expand the Hungarian plant – from 200 vehicles per year at present to 1,000.
+The Chinese company has an electric bus plant in Hungary, and most of its European markets are served from the plant in Komárom.
+In December, the company announced that it plans to expand the Hungarian plant – from 200 vehicles per year to 1,000.

 BYD has handed over five electric buses to Deutsche Bahn in Baden-Württemberg.
 When announcing the delivery, the Chinese manufacturer emphasised that the five vehicles drove from Oosterhout in the Netherlands to Ettlingen near Karlsruhe on their axles – and only needed one charging stop for the more than 500-kilometre route.

 On paper, the 422 kWh mentioned above LFP battery should last 400 kilometres.
 However, Michael Lechelt, Head of Operational Fleet Management, DB Regio Bus, also praised the practical range in everyday use.
 “The vehicles have an impressively long range.
 Even with extreme temperatures during the winter and fully loaded, the vehicles will manage their routes.
 Drivers who have tested the buses have been very satisfied with regards to the riding experience, driving dynamics and driving characteristics.”